 Don't Do It on a Whim; Be Prepared With the Necessary Equipment

-The main thing you need are bags that are big enough and strong enough to contain lots of castoffs.
-Make sure you've got separate containers for charity store pieces, items you'll aim to sell, unwearables that are destined for the recycling plant and pieces that need to go into storage.
+The main thing you need are bags big enough and strong enough to contain lots of castoffs.
+Make sure you've got separate containers for charity-store pieces, items you'll aim to sell, unwearables that are destined for the recycling plant and pieces that need to go into storage.

 Be Open to Realising Certain Things Don't Suit You

 We all have different visions and hopes of what we look like or want to look like, but I know deep down that miniskirts aren't for me, for example.
 "I discovered I buy a lot of the same kinds of tricky items—so I had tons of denim shirts and furry tops (bizarre, I know).
 Plus, I found through doing this that I owned a lot of boxy shapes that aren't necessarily the most flattering for me," explains Amy.
 "I think I do it because I love shopping and tops are my comfort zone, but I need to branch out—now it's about having the confidence to know what else to go for instead."